openpnp/openpnp/3D-Units-per-Pixel.md

 ![Z missing Error](https://user-images.githubusercontent.com/9963310/131219923-afa8f871-2773-4f16-9532-67028acb96b4.png)

 You might have to change your routine when setting up new feeders, always probe and enter the Z first.
-For simple feeders, you can probably just copy the Z coordinate over (and know it by heart, after a while).
+For simple feeders, you can probably just copy the Z coordinate over (you'll know it by heart, after a while).
+BlindsFeeder and ReferencePushPullFeeder even automatically propose the Z from already present _array_ or _template_ feeders, respectively.

+Note that for some feeder types, pipeline editing requires Z too (because the pipeline needs Units per Pixel to work correctly).
+The same error dialog will appear if Z is missing.

 ## ReferenceStripFeeder